 There are a few reasons why people split across teams should be avoided if possible.

-I think the Scrum ceremonies are all important and should be followed unless you have specific reasons not to do so.
+I think the Scrum events (please don’t call them Scrum ceremonies) are all important and should be followed.
+Unless you have specific reasons not to do so.
 They do take up a decent proportion of your team a week, but their purpose is to reduce the amount of time in meetings, by shortening communication loops.
-If you put a person on a second team, they need to attend all of that Scrum’s ceremonies too.
+If you put a person on a second team, they need to attend all of that Scrum’s events too.

 That means the proportion of time remaining in the sprint for their primary activities decreases.
-You can imagine what would happen if you tried to put a person in a third or fourth scrum.
+You can imagine what would happen if you tried to put a person in a third or fourth scrum team.

-If someone doesn’t attend the ceremonies, they will miss out on vital communication loops (from standups) and feedback/inspections (sprint reviews and retrospectives), not to mention planning and estimation (sprint planning).
+If someone doesn’t attend the events, they will miss out on vital communication loops (from standups) and feedback/inspections (sprint reviews and retrospectives).
+Not to mention planning and estimation (sprint planning).

 If someone is working in multiple teams, their attention will be split.
 People are not as efficient at multi-tasking as many think.
 Context switching has a cost.
 It certainly reduces productivity and effectiveness.